mhaut/pre_render/README.md

 # pre_render

+This package provides the code for CGR localization to localize a robot in 2D using either laser rangefinder readings or depth images obtained from Kinect-style sensors.

+    Authors: Joydeep Biswas (joydeepb AT ri DOT cmu DOT edu), Brian Coltin (bcoltin AT ri DOT cmu DOT edu)
+    License: LGPL

 Creating A Vector Map: To run cgr localization on your own robot, you need to generate a vector map of your environment.
 For an example vector map, see maps/GHC7/GHC7_vector.txt .
 Each entry in the vector map represents a line (wall) in the world, and is of the form: